okx/okexchain-docs/quick-start/install-oktc.md

 This guide will explain how to install the `exchaind` and `exchaincli` entrypoints onto your system.
-With these installed on a server, you can participate in the testnet as either a [Full Node](/dev/quick-start/join-oktc-mainnet) or a [Validator](/dev/core-concepts/validator/validators-guide-cli).
+With these installed on a server, you can participate in the mainnet as either a [Full Node](/dev/quick-start/join-oktc-mainnet) or a [Validator](/dev/core-concepts/validator/validators-guide-cli).

 ## Install Go